sysfatal/sysfatal.github.io/vlc.md

 # checksec --file=./vlc
 RELRO           STACK CANARY      NX            PIE             RPATH      RUNPATH	Symbols		FORTIFY	Fortified	Fortifiable	FILE
 Full RELRO      Canary found      NX enabled    PIE enabled     No RPATH   No RUNPATH   No Symbols	  Yes	2		3		./vlc
 #
 ```

 This means that, before running, all the relocations for dynamic libraries are resolved.
-If we dump the dynamic symbols table:
+If we dump the dynamic symbols table, we can see the `geteuid` symbol:

 ```
 # objdump -T vlc | grep geteuid
 0000000000000000      DF *UND*	0000000000000000 (GLIBC_2.2.5) geteuid
 #
 ```

-Where is the `"geteuid"` string?
-Lets use radare2:
+But, where is the `"geteuid"` string?
+Lets use `radare2`:

 ```
 [0x000018e0]> / geteuid